zeachco/stubborn-server/README.md

 #### The include way...

-basically you add `includes: ['path/to/handler']` to your configuration in order to use that handler
+basically you add `includes: ['path/to/handler']` to your configuration in order to use that handler.
+This is also a good way of using node's `require` to better organise your files or to fit your project structure better.

 Handler example: